alankubasov/alankubasov.github.io/_posts/2022-08-11-Week-2-Vector-fun.md

 I thought I had an understanding of code but apparently I didn't.
 From being lost I now understand how code comments work, print & log, frameCounts and Loops, Variables, Colour codes, X and Y positioning, Randoms and Iterations and now getting myself to solidify that knowledge and experience/play around with arrays, noise and animations.

+Framecounts are interesting to me if I can control them, I could make flashing screens or constantly change the vectors, colours or images that appear on screen.
+Maybe compiling a few PNGs that are frame animated I could make a gif like structure inside P5.

+Random is great for getting a little wild, I can plug it into lines or repeating vector shapes to create some wild visuals.

 I have a basic understanding of frameCount and how it makes it into a conditional logic in JS.

 Follow me for next weeks adventure, where I hopefully learn how to blog properly.

+Here is me playing wit more vectors and animations + paths within P5

+<iframe width=576, height=324  src="https://editor.p5js.org/s3849484/full/jFBW3kSGE"></iframe>